nonblocking/mashroom/ROADMAP.md

 # Mashroom Roadmap

-## Version 1.4

- * Portal: Show an error in the Admin Toolbar when a path/url already exists (site, page)

 ## Version 1.5

  * Portal: Add better support for chunks/code-splitting by setting the webpack publicPath dynamically during loading